Aurel300/pecan/content/02-features.md

 > The return value of the function is never used!
 It is only used for type inference.
 Returning `null` (or a default value on static targets) is recommended.

+Unlike [custom suspending functions](features-suspending#custom), custom input functions always suspend the coroutine and always wake it up when the value is returned.

 <div class="example">

 ### Example: delay that eventually returns a `String`